 You want to make it as easy as possible for your guest WiFi network to be accessed by your customers and visitors, but don’t make it too easy for hackers to spy on individuals connected to the network.
 Make sure you encrypt your wireless network with WPA2/WPA3 encryption.

-If your router does not support WPA2 as a minimum it is time to upgrade your router’s firmware or if that is not possible, you should buy a modern router that supports WPA3 encryption.
-If you fail to encrypt your WiFi, it is too easy for your bandwidth to be stolen.
+If your router does not support WPA2 as a minimum it is time to upgrade your router’s firmware or, if that is not possible, you should buy a modern router that supports WPA3 encryption.
+If you fail to encrypt your WiFi, it is too easy for your bandwidth to be stolen and for data to be intercepted.

 Secure Guest WiFi for Business Means Content Filtering